Finance Manager Qualifications & Skills

 - Work experience: Finance managers typically have several years of experience in finance or accounting and may have held positions such as financial analyst, accountant, or controller.

-- Professional certifications: Many finance managers hold professional certifications, such as the CMA, ACA, ACCA, or CPA, and the country-chartered equivalent depending on the jurisdiction (for example, in Spain, this is the Registro Oficial de Auditores de Cuentas / ROAC and the Ordre des Experts -Comptables In France).
+- Professional certifications: Many finance managers hold professional certifications, such as the CMA, ACA, ACCA, or CPA, and the country-chartered equivalent, depending on the jurisdiction (for example, in Spain, this is the Registro Oficial de Auditores de Cuentas / ROAC and the Ordre des Experts -Comptables in France).

 - Soft skills: Finance managers should receive training in interpersonal skills, leadership skills, and other soft skills, as these are critical to their success in the role.